english-chat/english-chat.github.io/privatemessaging.md

 - At a minimum, both participants must be or recently have been channel participants.
-- If the private messages constitute harassment, that's beyond the scope of channel rules: it's prohibited by freenode's policies, and that will get sender K'lined.
+- If the private messages constitute harassment, that's beyond the scope of channel rules: it's prohibited by Libera.Chat's policies, and that will get sender K-lined.

 Sometimes you can infer permission from previous interactions, and sometimes you should infer withdrawal of permission.
 This cannot be absolute; it needs